mnov88/gdpred/content/Articles/Article 99.md

 ---
-title: Article 99
+title: "Article 99"
-subtitle: Entry into force and application
+ subtitle: "Entry into force and application"
 tags:
   - article
+type: "article"
 ---
 ## Entry into force and application